 Credits by Exam

-While the most time-effective ways of applying for college credit for your military experience is through a JST or credit by examination, service members can also attempt to present a portfolio through a Prior Learning Assessment (PLA).
+While the JST and credit by examination are the most time-effective ways of applying for credit for your military experience, service members can also attempt to present a Prior Learning Assessment (PLA) portfolio.

 - Meetings with an academic advisor or counselor